daweeed/WSPPDE/README.md

 Of course you can always excecute Python programs from the enhanced command console or the IDE, but there is a more convenient way to do it.
 Just drag and drop a Python file (.py, pyw) on the `PyLauncher.bat` icon to execute it.

 By default packages located in the Python site-package folder or your local Repository folder are regognized and imported if required.
-In order to use Python files outside of these two pathes, add these pathes to the `Python27\WSPPDE.pth` file.
+In order to use Python files outside of these two pathes, add these pathes to the `Python\WSPPDE.pth` file.
 If you want, create a shortcut of the `PyLauncher.bat` and store it e.g. at your Desktop and pimp it with a new icon.

 ## Documentation
 The links below provide further information about the software packages distributed with WSPPDE.